MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-network-debugging-of-a-virtual-machine-host.md

 4. Click **OK** to save the settings.

-Re-enable secure boot when VM debugging is complete and appropriately manage the test VM, when this security feature is disabled.
+You can re-enable Secure Boot once you’re done debugging and you’ve disabled kernel debugging on the target VM.

 **4. Install the Debugging Tools for Windows**